-Terrazzo is having a moment, and no wonder – its wonderful range of designs are perfect for both contemporary and traditional bathrooms, shower rooms and wet rooms.
+Terrazzo is having a moment, and no wonder.
+Its wonderful range of designs are perfect for both traditional and modern bathrooms, shower rooms and wet rooms.
 If you want to use it sparingly for impact, putting it across just one wall, like in this space by Ca' Pietra, is a good way to do so.

 What is the best tile for a shower?